Firefox wants to block ad trackers but this time without breaking websites, too

 The feature arrives in the new Firefox 63, released Tuesday, though it's disabled by default for now.
 It's designed to cause fewer problems with websites than the tracking protection that debuted as an option in Firefox 57 last November, which Mozilla found could break websites and block advertisements.
 Millions of us run ad blockers, but the intent of the tracking protection tool is something else entirely -- blocking advertisers from figuring out who we are as we skip from site to site.

-"The feature more surgically targets the problem of cross-site tracking without the breakage and wide-scale ad blocking which occurred with our initial Tracking Protection implementation," Mozilla said in a blog post Tuesday.
+"The feature more surgically targets the problem of cross-site tracking without the breakage and wide-scale ad blocking which occurred with our initial Tracking Protection implementation," said Peter Dolanjski, a Firefox product manager, in a blog post Tuesday.

 The change illustrates the web's difficult balancing acts.
 Nobody wants invasive advertising technology, but ads are generally what enable free web services like search.
 And browser makers have to decide how much to represent the preferences of those of use who use browsers or the sometimes different interests of those who build the web.